cvondrick/ihog/README.md

 Visualizing HOG
 ---------------

-iHOG has functions to visualize HOG.
+iHOG has several functions to visualize HOG.
 The most basic is 'visualizeHOG()':

     >> feat = features(im, 8);
     >> visualizeHOG(feat);